Napa and Sonoma with Kids

 At the Wineries

-Children are few and far between at most wineries, but well-behaved children will generally be greeted with a smile.
+Children have become a common sight at many wineries, and well-behaved children will generally be greeted with a smile.
 Some wineries offer a small treat—grape juice or another beverage, or sometimes coloring books or a similar distraction.

-When booking a tour, ask if kids are allowed (for insurance reasons, wineries sometimes prohibit children under a certain age), how long it lasts, and whether there's another tour option that would be more suitable.
+When booking a tour, ask if kids are allowed (for insurance and other reasons, wineries sometimes prohibit children under a certain age), how long it lasts, and whether there's another tour option that would be more suitable.
+Robert Mondavi Winery welcomes children to its 30-minute Discovery Tour—it's a good length for little ones.

 A few particularly kid-friendly wineries include Calistoga's Castello di Amorosa (what's not to like about a 107-room medieval castle, complete with a dungeon?) and Sterling Vineyards, where a short aerial tram ride whisks visitors from the parking lot to the tasting room.
 In Sonoma County, Benziger conducts vineyard tours in a tractor-pulled tram, and its picnic grounds are kid-friendly.